daguilarm/laravel-action-forms/README.md

 ## Important!

 - In order to eliminate problems, always add an `id` attribute to each component.
 - Don't use all the dependencies.
-Each component will inform you of the dependencies it requires. **Only tailwindcss is required for all the components**.
+Each component will inform you of the dependencies it requires.

-## Create a form
+## Create a Form component

 ```html
 <x-form